-SQA Accreditation is working towards creating an accessible website for all.
+SQA Accreditation continuously works towards creating accessible websites.
 The structure of the website, and how it displays information is designed to be accessible, and all new content is checked to ensure compliance.

-If you have any problems accessing pages or documents published on this website, please contact SQA's Business Development & Customer Support Team (telephone: 0303 333 0330, e-mail: firstname.lastname@example.org) and we will supply you with the page or document in an accessible format.
+If you have problems accessing pages or documents published on this website, please contact SQA Accreditation and we will supply you with the page or document in an accessible format.:

 Many of our publications can be produced in alternative formats, including large type, braille and community languages.

 This website is run by the Scottish Qualifications Authority (SQA).
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 - change colours, contrast levels and fonts

 - zoom in up to 300% without the text spilling off the screen

 - navigate most of the website using just a keyboard